MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-entity-extraction.md

 ### Use the formula bar

 You can integrate your AI Builder entity extraction model in Power Apps Studio by using the formula bar.
-More information: [Use formulas for text AI models](use-model.md#use-formulas-for-text-ai-models)
+For more information, see [Use formulas for text AI models](use-model.md#entity-extravtion).

 ## Use in Power Automate